Render LaTeX math expressions in AI chat messages with KaTeX — drop-in equation support for React chat UIs built on assistant-ui.

 );

-}Inside MarkdownTextPrimitive, the streamed text first passes through preprocess (delimiter normalization) and then through useSmooth (character-by-character accumulation), and only then reaches the markdown parser.
-Both run before remark-math sees the text, so delimiter replacement and the streaming smoothing are streaming-safe — partially-received delimiters are accumulated in the smoothing buffer rather than parsed mid-fragment.
+/>;Inside MarkdownTextPrimitive, the streamed text first passes through preprocess (delimiter normalization) and then through useSmooth (character by character accumulation), and only then reaches the markdown parser.
+Both run before remark-math sees the text, so delimiter replacement and the streaming smoothing stay streaming safe; a partially received delimiter is accumulated in the smoothing buffer rather than parsed mid fragment.